 Why use a Telegraf plugin for Burrow?

 Monitoring your Apache Kafka infrastructure is important because it could be your core pipeline for your application’s data, and therefore will help ensure 100% availability.
-The Burrow Telegraf Plugin can help achieve this by monitoring whether or not the consumers are keeping up with the messages — through giving you a view of the offsets that the consumers are committing and the broker’s state.
+The Burrow Telegraf Plugin can help achieve this by monitoring whether or not the consumers are keeping up with the messages.
+It does this by giving you a view of the offsets that the consumers are committing and the broker’s state.

 How to monitor Kafka consumers using the Burrow Telegraf Plugin